 Are AC Amps and DC Amps the Same?

-While it’s true that both AC and DC refer to types of current flow in a circuit, the two are not the same.
-DC (direct current) refers to an electric charge (current) that only flows in one direction.
-AC (alternating current) refers to the current that changes direction a certain number of times per second (60 in the United States).
+AC (alternating current) and DC (direct current) refer to different types of current flow in a circuit; therefore, they do not have the same amps.
+DC is an electric charge (current) that only flows in one direction.
+AC is an electric charge (current) that changes direction several times per second.

-You can measure both types, but electrical devices are only rated to use one type.
-Do not connect DC devices to AC and vice versa without an inverter or charger in between.
+Electrical devices are only rated to use one type of current.
+Do not connect DC devices to AC and vice versa without an inverter or converter charger.ย

-For mobile applications like RVs and boats, power receptacles have ratings in amps, 50Amp, 30Amp, 20Amp.
-These are the max amp ratings that these outlets can provide before their breaker pops.
-Many people get these amps confused with battery amps, but they are AC at a higher voltage.
+Power receptacles have ratings in amps for mobile applications like RVs and boats, including 50Amp, 30Amp, and 20Amp.
+These are the maximum amp ratings that these outlets can provide before their breaker pops.
+Many confuse these amps with battery amps, but they are AC at a higher voltage.
 (120 or 240V)

 What Is An Amp-Hour?

-The term “amp-hour” refers to a unit of electric charge.
-Where RV batteries are concerned, for example, we would use the term “amp-hour” to describe how much amperage a battery can provide for one hour.
+The term โamp-hourโ refers to a unit of electric charge.
+With RV batteries, โamp-hourโ describes how much amperage a battery can provide for one hour.ย

-Theoretically, a battery with a capacity of 1 amp-hour should be capable of providing a continuous current of 1 amp to a load (the device or appliance using power) for exactly 1 hour before becoming discharged.
-The same 1 amp-hour battery could alternatively provide a continuous current of 2 amps to a load for a half-hour.
-Or it could provide ⅓ of an amp-hour to a load for 3 hours.
-You get the idea.
+Theoretically, a battery with a capacity of 1 amp-hour should provide a continuous current of 1 amp to a load (the device or appliance using power) for precisely 1 hour before becoming discharged.
+The same 1 amp-hour battery could also provide a continuous current of 2 amps to a load for a half-hour.
+Or it could provide โ of an amp to a load for 3 hours.

 Why Do Amps Matter in Electrical System Design?

-When you’re designing an electrical system, it is critical to consider amps to know the wires’ size that you must use to maintain safety.
+When designing an electrical system, it is critical to consider amps to know what size wires you need to ensure the system operates safely.ย

 Higher Amps Require Bigger Wires

 As you may recall, the higher the amps, the bigger the wires needed to safely serve the system.
-You must properly size wires and cables not only to deliver quality power but also to prevent the occurrence of electrical fires.
+Wires and cables must be adequately sized to deliver quality power and prevent electrical fires.

-Voltage drop occurs when the voltage at the end of a cable is lower than it is at the cable’s beginning.
-This drop often occurs at the end of a very long run of cable, for example.
+Voltage drop occurs when the voltage at the end of a cable is lower than it is at the beginning of the cable.
+This drop often occurs at the end of a very long run of cable.

-The easiest way to reduce voltage drop is to increase the conductor’s (or wire’s) diameter.
-All electrical cables provide some resistance to the circuit flow, but it is important to take whatever steps you can to decrease that resistance when you’re designing your electrical system.
+The easiest way to reduce voltage drop is to increase the diameter of the wire (the wire is the conductor).
+All electrical cables provide some resistance to the circuit flow, but it is essential to take steps to decrease that resistance when designing your electrical system.

 Higher Voltage Decreases Amps

-When designing your electrical system, it is best to bear in mind that running big, thick, heavy wires long distances adds weight to your rig.
-The wires can also be very difficult to work with due to their inherent lack of flexibility.
+Additionally, running big, thick, heavy wires long distances adds weight to your rig.
+These wires can also be very difficult to work with due to their inherent lack of flexibility.
+So, whenever possible, use the smallest wire acceptable for the specifications of your application and electrical system.

 Understand Amps To Design A Proper Electrical System

-As you can see, amps only represent one part of the electrical equation but are critical to understanding.
-To design a proper electrical system, we also need to better understand volts and watts because they all have to work together to become our coveted power supply!
+As you can see, amps only represent one part of the electrical equation but are critical to understanding how your electrical system works.
+It is also essential to understand volts, ohms, and watts to design a proper electrical system because they all work together to become an adequate power supply!

 Want To Learn More About Electrical Systems and Lithium Batteries?